-Statements of Net Position-
+Statements of Net Position -

-This statement presents information reflecting the Authority's assets, liabilities and net position.
-Net position represents the amount of total assets less total liabilities.
+This statement presents information reflecting the Authority's assets, deferred outflows of resources, liabilities, deferred inflows of resources. and net position.
+Net position represents the amount of total assets and deferred outflows of resources less total liabilities and deferred inflows of resources.
 The statement of net position is categorized as to current and noncurrent assets and liabilities.
 For purposes of the financial statements, current assets and liabilities are those assets and liabilities with immediate liquidity or which are collectible or becoming due within one year of the statement date.

-Statement of Revenues, Expenses and Changes in Net Position-
+Statement of Revenues, Expenses, and Changes in Net Position -